raed667/dinero/README.md

 ## ⚡️ Quick start

 `Dinero` objects are minimal.
-Every function in `dinero.js` is side-effect free, allowing you only to bundle exactly what you use.
+The API is heavily inspired by `dinero.js` unless there is a more suitable Rust way to implement things.

 ```rust
 use dinero::{api::add::add, currencies::USD, Dinero};